spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention-reference.md

 **Conventions**
 - `Transfer Objects` need to be defined in the transfer XML file.
-- **Backend API module** transfer names need to use plural entity name with `BackendApiAttributes` suffix.
-- **Storefront API module** transfer names need to use plural entity name with `Api` suffix.
+- The `Attributes` transfer name suffix is reserved for `Glue API modules` (modules with `RestApi` suffix) and must not be used for other purposes to avoid collision.
+- The `ApiAttributes` transfer name suffix is reserved for `Storefront API modules` (modules with `Api` suffix) and must not be used for other purposes to avoid collision.
+- The `BackendApiAttributes` transfer name suffix is reserved for `Backend API modules` (modules with `BackendApi` suffix) and must not be used for other purposes to avoid collision.
 - `EntityTransfers` must not be defined manually but rather will be generated automatically based on [Peristence Schema](#persistence-schema) definitions.
-  - The `Entity` suffix is reserved for the auto-generated `EntityTransfers` and must not be used in manual transfer definitions.
+  - The `Entity` suffix is reserved for the auto-generated `EntityTransfers` and must not be used in manual transfer definitions to avoid collision.

 <details><summary markdown='span'>Additional Conventions for Module Development and Core Module Development</summary>
 - A module can only use those `Transfer Objects` and their properties which are declared in the same module (transfer definitions accessed through composer dependencies are considered as violation).
 </details>

 **Guidelines**
-- They can be instantiated directly anywhere (not just via [Factory](#factory)).
+- `Transfer Objects` can be instantiated directly anywhere (not just via [Factory](#factory)).

 **Examples**
 - **BAPI resource names**: `PickingListsBackendApiAttributes` for picking list, `PickingListItemsBackendApiAttributes` for picking list items.